openedx/edx-documentation/en_us/shared/developing_course/controlling_content_visibility.rst

 #.
 Enable subsection gating for your course.
 For more information, see
    :ref:`enabling_subsection_gating`.

 #.
-Select the **Configure** icon for the prerequisite subsection.
+Select the **Configure** icon for the subsection that must be completed
+   first.
+This is the prerequisite subsection.

    .. image:: ../../../shared/images/subsections-settings-icon.png
      :alt: The subsection settings icon circled.

 #.
 Select the **Access** tab of the subsections settings screen.

 #.
-Select **Yes, set this as a prerequisite which can be used to limit access
+Select **Make this subsection available as a prerequisite to other content**
-   to other content** in the **Use this as a Prerequisite** section.
+   in the **Use as a Prerequisite** section.

 #.
+Select **Save**.

-Select the **Configure** icon for the subsection that will be hidden until the prerequisite is complete.
+#.
+Select the **Configure** icon for the subsection that will be hidden until
+   the prerequisite is complete.

+#.
+Select the **Access** tab of the subsections settings screen.

+#.
+In the **Limit Access** section, select the name of the prerequisite
+   subsection in the **Prerequisite** menu.

+#.
+In the **Limit Access** section, enter the percent of the total score that
+   learners must earn in the **Minimum Score** field.
+A learner's score for all problems in the prerequisite subsection must be equal to or greater than this percentage in order to satisfy the prerequisite and display the current subsection.

+   For example, if the prerequisite subsection includes four problems and each problem is worth the same number of points, set the **Minimum Score** to 75 in order to require at least three correct answers.

+#.
+Select **Save**.